 As said before some people with spondylolisthesis may not experience any symptoms.
 But for the people who do, the pain which starts offs as a mild pain can further intensify as the slippage progresses significantly impacting their day to day life.
 But the good news is only rare and extreme cases need surgery to get rid of this problem.
 All the pain, numbness, and difficulties caused by the spondylolisthesis can be treated using medication and therapy in the majority of cases.

-Being one of the UK’s leading Spinal Surgeons, Dr. Mehta has solved numerous cases of Spondylolisthesis problems, successfully over the years.
-Dr. Jwalant S Mehta is considering as the one of the best Spondylolisthesis specialist in UK.
+Being one of the UK’s leading Children and Adult Spinal Surgeon, Dr. Mehta has solved numerous cases of Spondylolisthesis problems, successfully over the years.
+Mr Jwalant S. Mehta is considering as the one of the Spondylolisthesis specialist in UK.